 COMING SOON !!!!!!!!

-Bethany is situated in the Sun Belt in beautiful Dothan, Alabama, which provides a remarkable atmosphere with Southern hospitality.
+Bethany is situated in the Sun Belt in beautiful Houston County, Alabama, which provides a remarkable atmosphere with Southern hospitality.
 Being in the most southern part of the state, it is not far from the sandy white beaches of Florida’s Gulf Coast.
 In these wonderful surroundings, Bethany Divinity College and Seminary provides a center of learning where men and women may prepare themselves for Christian service.

 The administrative office for the college and seminary is situated at 9317 East State Hwy.
 52, Webb, Alabama, 7.3 miles east of the Ross Clark Circle, Dothan, Alabama.
 Here at the same location, a Learning Center for continuing education is provided for On-Site studies.
-Included at the center is a library, classrooms, a 175-seat auditorium, a fellowship hall, and an administration building along with the studios of W.V.O.B.
-Radio (91.3 FM), the college operated radio station..
+Included at the center is a 175-seat auditorium, administration offices, a fellowship hall/Classroom, and a studios for W.V.O.B.
+Radio Station (91.3 FM), witch the college operates..

 While Bethany is continuing a library, the Houston-Love Memorial Library located in downtown Dothan, housing over 100,000 volumes is available for research for Bethany’s resident students.
 Also, students may use the library at Troy University – Dothan.
 Bethany provides its own theological library, which is sufficient for conducting On-Site research for all Bethany’s degree programs.

 Each student must identify a research library to which he has access.
 Seminary libraries are ideal and are often available to ministerial students.
 The libraries of universities with departments of religion are also helpful.
 When necessary, the Dean of Students will contact a library on a student’s behalf in an attempt to obtain checkout privileges for that student.